 Teaching Love and Compassion (TLC)

-Teaching Love and Compassion (TLC) is a six-week long, intensive after-school program run in collaboration with Light House Community Charter school.
-TLC is a violence prevention and intervention program; it aims to teach empathy and respect for all living beings through a combination of dog training and humane education.
-During the program, 14 middle school age students spend about half of their program time learning about important topics which include spaying and neutering, animal welfare, grooming, anger management, public speaking, conflict resolution and the web of life.
-With the guidance of the TLC staff students are able to spend the other half of their program time training EBSPCA shelter dogs.
+Teaching Love and Compassion (TLC) is a six-week long, intensive after-school program run by the East Bay SPCA in collaboration nearby schools and youth organizations including Light House Community Charter School.
+It is a violence prevention and intervention program that aims to teach persistence, empathy and respect for all living beings through a combination of dog training and humane education.
+During the seven-week program, 14 middle-school-age students learn about anger management, public speaking, conflict resolution, the web of life, animal welfare, and positive reinforcement.
+Teachers select program participants who must apply for and be accepted to the program.
+Participants must maintain perfect school attendance during the six-week program in order to finish training their dogs.